The Art of Designing Bedrock Agents: Parallels with Traditional API Design

 To build your own AI apps, you will need the following:

 Amazon Bedrock is a serverless service that makes it easy to adopt and customize foundation models with your own data.
-You can use AWS tools and services, such as AWS Lambda, Amazon SageMaker, Amazon Kendra, and Amazon OpenSearch Vector Store, to create applications like chatbots, document processors, and document generators.
+You can use AWS tools and services, such as AWS Lambda, Amazon SageMaker AI, Amazon Kendra, and Amazon OpenSearch Vector Store, to create applications like chatbots, document processors, and document generators.

 AWS is regularly adding new large language models to Bedrock, such as the Claude 2 and Stable Diffusion XL 1.0 models.
 They are also adding new foundation model providers, such as Titan, AI21 Labs, and Stability AI.
 In the future, we can expect to see new tools and services built on Bedrock, such as: